chris-sanders/chris-sanders.github.io/_posts/2018-02-02-maas-for-the-home.md

 +---------------+---------+----------------------+------+------------+-----------+

 ```
-At this point you can log in at the URL that the make-maas script provided.
+At this point you can log in at the URL that the make-maas script provided
+earlier.
 ```
 MAAS will become available at: http://192.168.1.56/MAAS with user/password admin/admin
 ```
-I recommend you provide a static IP address for your MAAS container.
+You should provide a static IP address for your MAAS container.
 If the IP
-address changes you will have to update configurations in maas.
-There is a
+address changes you will have to update configurations in maas and your
-script in the scripts folder ```set_url.sh``` which will update the IP address
+router.
+There is a script in the scripts folder ```set_url.sh``` which will
-if you need to.
+update the IP address in MAAS if you want to do that now and set it to something
+differnt from what it got on dhcp.

 ## Network Configuration